Click for Dog Grooming Equipment & Supplies (Affiliate Link)

-Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 If you have already seen the post on dog nail bleeding, you will be aware of how much of a problem injured nails can be.
 So having the right equipment in the first place can go a long way towards preventing such injuries.

 By starting off with a higher quality pair of dog nail clippers, any owner can learn how to properly trim their dog’s toenails safely.
 These strong, sharp clippers will cut precisely where they are positioned, helping to ensure that only the nail growth is cut and not the quick, when correctly used.

 Dog owners can practice with their new nail clippers for dogs by cutting only the very tips off in order to get the feel of the clippers, gradually going little by little from there until feeling confident.
 Then, keeping a dog’s nails comfortably trimmed to about ⅓ to ½ inch before the quick (depending on the size of the dog and its toenails, of course) should be very easy to do.

-Having the best dog nail clippers, as recommended by customers, will enable any owner to manage nail clipping with the least amount of doggie drama possible.
+Having the right dog nail clippers will enable any owner to manage nail clipping with the least amount of doggie drama possible.